 Cloud computing is the next growing trend in finance and has led to increased application performance and productivity while staying in-line with security and compliance regulations.
 Many financial organizations have made the move to the cloud to create more accessible, cost-effective and scalable applications.

 The next disruptive technology is Blockchain.
 This tech has moved beyond its association with Bitcoin and is seen as a valuable asset for digital payments, loan processing and the acceleration of payroll operations around the world.
 For the financial sector, using blockchain solutions has made it possible to process a large amount of complex business data faster.

 Lastly, machine learning and artificial intelligence have made it possible for financial organizations to provide better customer service while staying cost efficient.
 For example, AI-powered chatbots can answer common customer questions and tasks.
 By taking care of these processes that used to be manual, financial organizations not only lower costs but provide the 24/7 customer support that consumers demand.

 The Tech of Today Building the Innovations of Tomorrow

-While connecting the past and present, it is always exciting to get a glimpse of the future — even if the future can sometimes seem like science fiction.
+While connecting the past and present, it is always exciting to get a glimpse of the future of digital transformation in the financial sector — even if the future can sometimes seem like science fiction.
 For example, Bill Gates made a number of predictions in 1999 which at the time seemed outlandish, but today are a reality.
 Gates famously predicted, “People will pay their bills, take care of their finances, and communicate with their doctors over the internet.”

 In the future, machine learning and artificial intelligence will provide ideal customer support and services.
 Physical currency will come close to extinction, and almost all money transactions and operations will be done online.
 As a result, brick and mortar banking as we know it will become a thing of the past.